cudoventures/cudos-node/readme.md

 <br />

 # Manual build
 Build the blockchian binary into $GOPATH directory using "cudos-noded" name.
+All these steps are combined into init.sh/init.cmd

     make